 A defined idea will make your crowdfunding a lot easier.
-Try to distill your idea into a short sentence that captures what it is so that anyone can quickly understand what it is.
+Try to distill your idea into a short sentence so that anyone can quickly understand what it is.

 The all-important question that you're setting out to answer when you begin thinking about crowdfunding is simply, 'will this project appeal to enough people who will be willing to back it with their cash?'.